-- Lead counsel representing pharmacy benefit service provider in defending against class action claims on behalf of individuals who purchased the EpiPen auto-injector device, including obtaining rulings denying consolidation of cases in multi-district litigation involving antitrust, RICO and consumer claims and dismissing prohibited transaction claims; and denying certification of nationwide class.
+- Lead counsel in successfully defending pharmacy benefit service provider against class action claims on behalf of individuals who purchased the EpiPen auto-injector device, securing dismissal after obtaining rulings denying transfer to multi-district litigation; dismissing ERISA prohibited transaction claims; and denying certification of nationwide class.
 In re EpiPen ERISA Litig., 341 F. Supp.
 3d 1015 (D. Minn.
 2018); In re EpiPen ERISA Litig., 2020 U.S. Dist.
 LEXIS 139066 (D. Minn.
 Aug.
 5, 2020).

 - Lead counsel in obtaining dismissal of class action claims against sponsor and fiduciaries of 401(k) plan alleging ERISA violations in Plan’s use of mutual funds managed by sponsor’s affiliate.
 See Meiners v.
 Wells Fargo & Co., 2017 U.S. Dist.
 LEXIS 80606 (D. Minn.
 May 25, 2017), aff’d, 2018 U.S. App.
 LEXIS 21624 (8th Cir.
 Aug.
 3, 2018).